maitesin/website/content/blog/2023-05-25-go-embed-for-migrations.md

 #### Docker for Postgres

-When I am developing I tend to work with a DB locally running inside Docker.
+When I am developing, I tend to work with a DB locally running inside Docker.
 So, for this example I have used the same approach.
 The following is the dockerfile that sets the PostgreSQL instance up.

 Please note that there is no entry point set up for it in order to do a migration.
 Since the migration will be done completely from the Go binary.